-- the prevalence and severity of the ophthalmic disease or condition under investigation; - the eligibility criteria for the study in question; - the perceived risks and benefits of the product candidate under study; - the efforts to facilitate timely enrollment in clinical trials; - the patient referral practices of physicians; - the ability to monitor patients adequately during and after treatment; - the proximity and availability of clinical trial sites for prospective patients; - the conduct of clinical trials by competitors for product candidates that treat the same indications as our product candidates; and - the lack of adequate compensation for prospective patients.
+- the prevalence and severity of the ophthalmic disease or condition under investigation; - the eligibility criteria for the study in question; - · the perceived risks and benefits of the product candidate under study; - the efforts to facilitate timely enrollment in clinical trials; - the patient referral practices of physicians; - the ability to monitor patients adequately during and after treatment; - the proximity and availability of clinical trial sites for prospective patients;

+- the conduct of clinical trials by competitors for product candidates that treat the same indications as our product candidates; and - the lack of adequate compensation for prospective patients.

-Our first Phase 3 clinical trial of OTX-TP has reached the target enrollment of 550 patients at approximately 50 sites in the United States and will be the largest clinical trial we will have conducted to date.
-While now complete, enrollment in this trial was slower than projected.
-Our inability to enroll a sufficient number of patients in any of our other clinical trials would result in significant delays, could require us to abandon one or more clinical trials altogether and could delay or prevent our receipt of necessary regulatory approvals.
+Our first Phase 3 clinical trial of OTX-TP is expected to enroll approximately 550 patients at approximately 50 sites in the United States and will be the largest clinical trial we will have conducted to date.
+Patients randomized into the placebo control arm will not receive any glaucoma medications during the course of this trial.
+Our inability to enroll a sufficient number of patients in our first Phase 3 clinical trial or any of our other clinical trials would result in significant delays, could require us to abandon one or more clinical trials altogether and could delay or prevent our receipt of necessary regulatory approvals.
 Enrollment delays in our clinical trials may result in increased development costs for our product candidates, which would cause the value of our company to decline and limit our ability to obtain additional financing.

-If serious adverse or unacceptable side effects are identified during the development or commercialization of our extended-delivery drug delivery products or product candidates or any other product candidates that we may develop, we may need to abandon or limit our development of such products or product candidates.
+If serious adverse or unacceptable side effects are identified during the development of our extended-delivery drug delivery product candidates or any other product candidates that we may develop, we may need to abandon or limit our development of such product candidates.

-If DEXTENZA or any of our local programmed-release drug delivery product candidates or other product candidates are associated with serious adverse events or undesirable side effects in clinical trials or have characteristics that are unexpected, we may need to abandon their development or limit development to more narrow uses or subpopulations in which the serious adverse events, undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective.
+If our extended-delivery drug delivery product candidates or any of our other product candidates are associated with serious adverse events or undesirable side effects in clinical trials or have characteristics that are unexpected, we may need to abandon their development or limit development to more narrow uses or subpopulations in which the serious adverse events, undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective.
 In each of our first two Phase 3 clinical trials of DEXTENZA for the treatment of post-surgical ocular pain and inflammation following cataract surgery, there were two subjects that experienced serious adverse events in the DEXTENZA group in each trial, none of which were ocular in nature or considered by the investigator to be related to the study treatment.
 In our third Phase 3 clinical trial of DEXTENZA for the treatment of post-surgical ocular pain and inflammation, there were three subjects that experienced serious adverse events in the DEXTENZA group, one of which was ocular in nature and none of which were considered by the investigator to be related to the study treatment.
 There was one ocular serious adverse event in the vehicle control group in the three completed Phase 3 clinical trials, which was hypopyon, or inflammatory cells in the anterior chamber.
 In our earlier Phase 2 clinical trial of DEXTENZA for the same indication, there were three serious adverse events, none of which was considered by the investigator to be related to the study treatment.
 In the DEXTENZA group of this Phase 2 clinical trial of DEXTENZA, the only adverse event that occurred more than once for the same subject was reduced visual acuity, which occurred twice but was not considered by the investigator to be related to the study treatment.